berangerthomas/ForzaEmbed/README.md

 ├── markdowns/
 │   └── document.md       # Your source text files (.md) go here.
 ├── reports/
-│   ├── ForzaEmbed_config.db # SQLite database for results and cache.
+│   └── ForzaEmbed_config.db # SQLite database for results.
-│   └── web/                # Output directory for generated reports.
 ├── src/
 │   └── ...               # Source code of the application.
 └── main.py               # The main script to run the tool.